Whole-home comfort

 Some homes may start with drinking-water RO first, then add whole-home softening later if scale and comfort remain concerns.

-Purity serves Rocky River from Avon Lake and helps homeowners compare what each option actually changes before choosing equipment.
+Purity serves Rocky River from Westlake and helps homeowners compare what each option actually changes before choosing equipment.

 Choose softening or a whole-home package when the issue follows water into bathrooms, laundry, fixtures, and appliances.